-Get Information Fast with eBay’s Community Chat Rooms
+Get Help with eBay’s Chat Rooms and Discussion Boards

-There's one cardinal rule for eBay chat boards and message boards: no business.
+The one cardinal rule for eBay chat boards and message boards is: No doing business on the board.
 No advertising items for sale!
 Not now.
 Not ever. eBay bans any repeat offenders who break this rule from participating on these boards.